gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 +  var worldLocation = gl.getUniformLocation(program, "u_world");
 ```

-And we have to change the code the updates them
+And we have to change the code that updates them

 ```
 *// Set the matrices